 Coercive control

-Coercive control is a pattern of ongoing or repeated coercive and controlling behaviors that causes psychological harm and restricts someone's freedom and resources.
-It is legally recognized in the Belgian policy framework.
+Coercive control is a pattern of ongoing or repeated coercive and controlling behaviors that causes psychological, social, financial and physical harm (chronic stress has a direct impact on the body), and restricts someone's freedom and resources.
+It is legally recognized in the Belgian policy framework and goes beyond isolated incidents.

 - Arbitrary rules that constantly change